 Below, learn how to convert contractors to employees and its benefits to your organization.

 Contractors are not subject to the same company rules and regulations compared to employees.
-While no set rule determines whether a worker is a contractor or employee, it typically comes down to a range of factors related to the financial and behavioral relationships between the employer and the worker.
+While no set rules determine whether a worker is a contractor or employee, a worker's legal employment status typically depends on a range of factors related to the financial and behavioral relationships between the employer and the worker.

 For example, a contractor often works for multiple clients, chooses their own work environment and schedule, does not receive company benefits, and pays and files their own taxes.

 Tax authorities classify workers differently from country to country.
 In the United States, the Internal Revenue Service (IRS) dictates that an organization cannot control when, where, and how a contractor chooses to work.

 Yes, it is possible to convert a contractor to an employee.
 This change can be beneficial for both the employer and the worker.